 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis and connect the person with help.
 First Aiders do not take on the role of professionals — they do not diagnose or provide any counseling or therapy.
 Instead, the program offers concrete tools and answers key questions, like “what do I do?”, “what are helpful things to say” and “where can someone find help?”
 The training is valuable for all community members including health care workers, law enforcement personnel, family members, employees, educators, clergy, etc.

 To learn more about Mental Health First Aid, USA, please visit their website.
-Upcoming training opportunities are scheduled for September 7th and November 9th, 2017 at Northeastern Mental Health Center.
 We can also work with larger groups to provide private training offsite.
-Contact our Mental Health First Aid Trainers, Monica Devine Seaton or Amy Sanderson, for more information.
+Contact our Mental Health First Aid Trainer, Amy Sanderson, for more information.

 Your mental health is as important as your physical health.
 While it is commonplace to see a doctor regarding physical aliments, people may be less likely to reach out to a professional to address mental health concerns.
 Through our community awareness events we seek to educate people about the benefit of seeing a counselor; prevention works, treatment is effective and people recover.
 Behavioral health is essential to overall health and through education we hope to increase the number of people who are leading healthier, happier and more-balanced lives.